+LITERACY BASED PROMOTION

+In compliance with the "Literacy Based Promotion Act," it is the intent of the Holmes County Consolidated School District to improve the reading skills of Kindergarten - Third Grade students so that every student completing the Third Grade can read at or above grade level.

+The Holmes County Consolidated School District shall comply with all requirements of the Act, including, but not limited to:

-3rd Grade Reading Summative Assessment Beginning in the 2018-2019 school year, if a student's reading deficiency is not remedied by the end of the student's Third-Grade year, as demonstrated by the student scoring above the lowest two (2) achievement levels in reading on the state annual accountability assessment or on an approved alternative standardized assessment for Third Grade, the student shall not be promoted to Fourth Grade (ICHI).
+3rd Grade Reading Summative Assessment

+Beginning in the 2014-2015 school year, a student scoring at the lowest achievement level in reading on the established state assessment for 3rd grade will not be promoted to 4th grade.

 If a K - 3 student has been identified with a substantial deficit in reading, the teacher will immediately, and with each quarterly progress report, notify parents or legal guardians of the following in writing:

-- Determination of a substantial deficit in reading, - Description of student services and supports presently provided, - Description of proposed supplemental instruction and support to remediate the student's deficit areas, - Strategies for parents to use at home; and, - Notification that student will not be promoted to 4th grade if reading deficiency cannot be remediated by the end of 3rd grade - Provide intensive reading instruction and immediate intervention to each K-3 student who exhibits a substantial deficiency in reading
+- Determination of a substantial deficit in reading, - Description of student services and supports presently provided, - Description of proposed supplemental instruction and support to remediate the student's deficit areas, - Strategies for parents to use at home; and, - Notification that student will not be promoted to 4th grade if reading deficiency cannot be remediated by the end of 3rd grade - Provide intensive reading instruction and immediate intervention to each K-3 student who exhibits a substantial deficiency in reading at any time.